mercmonologer/Shadow-Of-Chernobyl-Streaming-Integration/README.md

   <br />
   <img src="images/moving_gamedata.png" />
   <br />
-   <li>Now in the STALKER: Shadow Of Chernobyl game folder click on the newly modved xrEngine.exe and the game should start up.</li>
+   <li>Now in the STALKER: Shadow Of Chernobyl game folder click on the newly moved xrEngine.exe and the game should start up.</li>
 <br/>
 <h2>Phew!
 That was the worst of it, but there is still some more work to do.
 Congratulations you just added a custom modification to a game engine!</h2>
 </ol>